-- (a) an officer within the meaning of section 9 of the Corporations Act 2001 (Cth) other than a partner in a partnership; or - (b) an officer of the Crown within the meaning of section 247; or - (c) an officer of a public authority within the meaning of section 252;

-other than an elected member of a local authority acting in that capacity.

-official of a union, for Part 7, see section 116.
+- (a) an officer within the meaning of section 9 of the Corporations Act 2001 of the Commonwealth other than a partner in a partnership, or - (b) an officer of the Crown within the meaning of section 247, or - (c) an officer of a public authority within the meaning of section 252, other than an elected member of a local authority acting in that capacity. official of a union, in Part 7-see section 116.

-person conducting a business or undertaking, see section 5.
+person conducting a business or undertaking-see section 5.

-personal information has the same meaning as it has in the Privacy Act 1988 (Cth).
+personal information has the same meaning as it has in the Privacy Act 1988 of the Commonwealth.